 Here’s how you can celebrate National Sunglasses Day on June 27.

 With age comes a greater risk of eye disease, which is why regular eye exams are so important.
-If you’re over 60 and haven’t had your eyes checked recently, contact James Tracey Eye Care in Midtown today to schedule a comprehensive eye exam.
+If you’re over 60 and haven’t had your eyes checked recently, contact James Tracey Eye Care in Woodcliff Lake today to schedule a comprehensive eye exam.

 Kids are spending increasing amounts of time on screens and less time outside playing.
 This is especially true with the pandemic upheaving our lives and forcing us to stay home for virtual learning or work from home.
 The consequences are not just limited to heightened obesity rates.
 Studies have shown...